Kent Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the soybean meal in this recipe and corn gluten meal in the others, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effect of the soybean meal in this recipe and corn gluten meal in the others, this looks like the profile of a kibble containing a moderate amount of meat.

-Kent Dog Food is a plant-based kibble using a below-average amount of pork meat-and-bone meal and chicken by-product meal as its main sources of animal protein, thus earning the brand 2.5 stars.
+Kent is a grain-inclusive dry dog food using a moderate amount of named meat and named by-product meals as its main source of animal protein, thus earning the brand 2.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.